Updated: 03 November

 When you use your car after a long time idle

-The first time you drive your car after the COVID-19 lockdown there are some things to watch out for.
+When you first drive your car after this COVID-19 lockdown, there are some things to watch out for.

 Before you go anywhere, check the fluids beneath the bonnet.
 This includes engine oil, coolant, brake fluid, power steering fluid and topping up the windscreen washer reservoir.

 When you first drive the car, the parking brake may be locked on after you release the lever or switch.
 This will usually be because moisture trapped in the mechanism has stuck parts together.
 This should free when you drive off.
 Just be aware that when you first move the car, there might be a loud clunk from one of the wheels.

 At some point during the first few days of driving regularly again, it may be worth taking your vehicle on a slightly longer trip.
 Head down the motorway if you can, as it’ll let your engine hit operating temperature.
 Driving at higher speeds can actually have a cleaning effect on the emission control components in your exhaust, which is very handy after your vehicle’s been idle for a while.

 Lastly, your brakes will also sound noisy when you first apply them.
 This is because there’s a layer of rust on the discs.
 It will clear after the first few times you apply the brakes so there’s nothing to worry about.

 Good reasons to start and move your car

 If you’re not driving regularly during the COVID-19 lockdown, it’s still worth starting your car.
 Here’s why.

 Corrosion building up between the brake’s pads and discs makes them stick on.
 Moving the car backwards and forwards at least once a week should prevent this happening.
 Obviously make sure it’s safe to do this first.